winterland1989/Action.js/README.md

 ```

-Yeah, it does work(and often you want it work in this way), but:
+Yeah, it does work, and often you want it work in this way, but:

 + sometime we don't want to supply a `cb`.